-The appeals court's ruling comes just about an hour after Harris County Clerk Chris Hollins announced on Twitter that he will be closing 9 out of 10 drive-thru voting locations as a precaution on Election Day.
-The only drive-thru voting location open today will be at Toyota Center.
+The appeals court's ruling came just about an hour after Harris County Clerk Chris Hollins announced on Twitter Monday night that he will be closing 9 out of 10 drive-thru voting locations as a precaution on Election Day.
+The only drive-thru voting location open will be at Toyota Center.

 In order to allow for drive-thru voting on Election Day while ensuring that all votes will be counted, the only drive-thru voting center on Election Day will be at Toyota Center.
 4/— Chris Hollins (@CGHollins) November 3, 2020